piedraj/AnalysisCMS/README.md

 1. Open the **Address Book** and call **Vidyogw06.cern.ch**.
 2. Once the call fails (because it will fail) enter **Video Call** and connect.
 3. It will ask for the number below.
-Once you enter it you are all set.
+Enter it you are all set.

     \* 10 444 191 #